 Snorkeling the Conasauga in Cherokee National Forest.
-Summer of 2017.

-The Story Behind 10% for Clean Water
+The Story Behind 10% Back

 Less Plastic, More Purpose

-Borrowing from the 1% for the Planet initiative, we devote 10% of Little Otter's annual net revenue** to organizations working tirelessly to keep our water clean and our wild places green.
-That's why you see 10% for Clean Water on every tube, bottle and box we make.
+Borrowing from the 1% for the Planet initiative, we devote 10% of Little Otter's annual net revenue to groups doing clean water work around the globe.
+That's why you see 10% for Clean Water on every product we make.